 1 1/2 teaspoons of salt

-70g butter cut into small cubes and kept chilled until last second
+70g butter cut into small cubes and kept chilled until the last second

 Reserved for later 50g of butter (cubed and chilled) and 120g chocolate chips

-This part was simple as it was really the same method you follow when making butter croissants.
+This part was simple for me as it was really the same method you follow when making butter croissants.

-I glazed my chocolate chip brioche rolls with egg wash and then dusted some of them with cinnamon.
-I proved the rolls at 40C for 30 minutes and then baked them for 17 minutes at 180C.
+I placed the rolls onto baking trays lined with *baking tray liners.
+Then I glazed my chocolate chip brioche rolls with egg wash and then dusted some of them with cinnamon.
+Finally, I proved the rolls at 40C for 30 minutes before I baked them for 17 minutes at 180C.